-How to Finance a Mobile or Manufactured Home: FHA & USDA Programs
+How to Finance a Mobile or Manufactured Home

-Manufactured homes are a smart choice for homeowners looking to a newly built modern home with an affordable mortgage payment.
+Manufactured homes are a smart choice for homeowners looking for a newly built modern home with an affordable mortgage payment.

 While the term “mobile home” is still used widely, these single, double and triple-wide prefabricated homes are now referred to as manufactured homes.